biocore/empress/README.md

 #### Further questions?

-If you have any questions that aren't covered here, please feel free to [open an issue](https://github.com/biocore/empress/issues) in this repository or post a question on the [QIIME 2 Forum](https://forum.qiime2.org)!
+If you have any questions, comments, concerns, etc. that aren't covered here, please feel free to
+[open an issue](https://github.com/biocore/empress/issues) in this repository or post a question on the [QIIME 2 Forum](https://forum.qiime2.org)!